shin10567/Morinus-Source-Codes/README.md

 - 8.4.0: Bug fixes & shows LoF position in the Speculum
 - 8.4.1: Speeds: the calculation formula has been updated
 - 8.4.2: Heliacal Rising/Setting: this module no longer reflects the chart’s altitude (prevents inaccurate heliacal rising/setting results at higher altitudes)
+#### 8.4.3
+- Rename: “Find Time and Place” → “Find Time” (the feature does not actually search locations).
+- Planetary Hour: now respects the chart’s birth data and time zone.
+- Rise/Set Times: now respects the chart’s birth data and time zone.
+- Exact Transits: updated the notation when a retrograde planet enters a different sign; fixed an Ayanamsa bug.
+- Primary Directions: fixed bugs with Antiscia and Contra-antiscia; fixed Primary Directions for the Lot of Fortune (LoF).
+- Various other known bug fixes.